Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Neutron branching process and Langevin equation for its non-Poisson part

 where $F(\mathbf{x})$ is the average fission rate at steady state, and $\nu$ is the random variable for the number of neutrons emerging from a fission event, and that $\chi\left(\mathbf{\vartheta}\right)$ in Eq.~(\ref{eq:Langevin}) is the fission neutrons' spectrum (this formulation holds for any nuclear reaction producing multiple neutrons.
 In the case of fission, which can be considered isotropic, we have $\chi\left(\mathbf{\vartheta}\right)=\frac{\chi\left(E\right)}{4\pi}$).
 That is to say, a simple Langevin equation, with a Gaussian white noise resulting from the fission rate distribution, recreates the correct deviation from Poisson behavior of the auto- and cross-correlations of the neutron counting process at the detectors.

-Figure~\ref{fig:Feynmann_Langevin} demonstrates the reasoning behind this agreement.
+Figure~\ref{fig:Feynmann_Langevin} demonstrates the reasoning behind the identity in Eq.~(\ref{eq:aim_of_paper}) between the second moment of the noise of the full stochastic transport picture and that produced in the effective Langevin treatment we present.
 The deviation $d_{ij}\left(T\right)$ from Poisson behavior can be attributed to pairs of detected neutrons which originated from the same fission chain~\cite{feynman1944intensity}.
 The key point is a method of counting all those pairs, by first assigning each pair to their last common fission event, and then counting the pairs by going over all fission events.
 This is depicted in Fig.~\ref{fig:Feynmann_Langevin}a: for each fission event (one of which is marked in red) we count all the neutrons detected in the detectors $D_1$ and $D_2$, whose histories (the black lines) branched from this fission event.
 Counting all such pairs and summing over all fission events leads to $d_{ij}$.
 With this order of summation, both sides of Eq.~(\ref{eq:aim_of_paper}) can be expressed by a Feynman-diagram-like expression, which is depicted in Fig.~\ref{fig:Feynmann_Langevin}b: it involves a product of two Green functions $g_1$, which describe the transport of neutrons originating from the fission event at $\mathbf{x}$ to the two detectors, and then an integration over all such fission events.
 For the calculation of $d_{ij}$ it is a result of the above counting method of pairs of neutrons from the same fission chain, whereas for the Ito-Langevin process it is a result of its Gaussian characteristic.
 Below we derive, for each side of Eq.~(\ref{eq:aim_of_paper}) separately, an expression of such a double-Green-function form.
 The comparison between the two resulting expression leads to the exact form of Eqs.~(\ref{eq:Langevin}, \ref{eq:source}).
 Importantly, this directly leads to a more efficient way to calculate the noise correlation via simulations.